Utah Personal Injury Guide

 One of the areas that an injured party is able to recover is for the damages of emotional distress.
 People come in and they ask me about that, and sometimes initially chuckling about it and then we get a few weeks down the road and they understand the reality of emotional distress.
 They understand that when you’re in pain, any aspect of life is less enjoyable.
 It doesn’t matter what you’re doing; if you’re hurting, it’s more difficult to enjoy and appreciate the life that you’re living.

-One of the areas of damages that somebody who injures another person is required to compensate you for is your emotional distress.
+One area that requires compensation in a personal injury case is emotional distress.
 In Utah, you do get compensation for the emotional stress caused by the injury.

 A lot of people have asked me, “What are some of the most common mistakes that people make on their personal injury claims in the state of Utah?”
 One of the biggest ones is not seeking the medical care that you need right away.
 If you’re injured, you need to seek out the medical care of trained professionals who can help you get the care that you need to make a recovery.
 Number two, people don’t follow the advice of their doctors.
 They don’t go to their follow up appointments, they don’t follow their doctor’s recommendations, and they delay the healing process.
 Insurance companies look at whether or not you’re following the instructions of the doctor when trying to make a recovery.